veereshkatageri/doc-as-code/user_guide/source/how-to_publish_documents.rst

 #.
 Publishing documents to Confluence
 #.
 Rendering to PDF

-All three publishing mechanism will be supported by doc as code toolchain.
+All three publishing mechanism will be supported by doc-as-code toolchain.

 .. contents:: Table of contents
     :local: